04.09.2016 Travel Insurance

 The best time to visit most countries in Africa to see wildlife, including the big five, is from August to October.
 This is also when the awe inspiring wildebeest migration across the Masai Mara reserve takes place in Kenya.
 This migration of more than 1.5million animals is one of the world’s most remarkable natural events.

-The best time to visit depends on what you want to see, charts like this one are useful when figuring out the right times to travel.
+The best time to visit depends on what you want to see, charts are useful when figuring out the right times to travel.
 Our only advice is to avoid cyclone season!

 Irish people require a visa to enter most African countries.
 What varies depending on where you travel is cost and how you obtain it.
 For some you need to have a visa before you travel but others you can pay for it at your point of entry.
 Check with your travel agent to know which is applicable to you.
 If you are organising an African Safari yourself the Department of Foreign Affairs has information for travelling to Sub Saharan Africa including visa requirements.

 Virtually all African countries require visitors to have vaccinations for tetanus, Hepatitis A and Typhoid as a minimum.
 Many require more.
 Don’t forget to speak to your GP or a travel medicine clinic three months in advance.
 Many vaccinations need to be received a period of time before travel, usually six to eight weeks to be effective.
 Also ask about malaria tablets if you are traveling to effected regions.

 Comprehensive travel insurance is extremely important for an African Safari.
 Your adventures are likely to take you off the beaten track and away from easy access medical care.
 Should something happen while you are away it is important to have a comprehensive travel insurance plan that covers health, lost or stolen luggage and cancel or delayed flights.
 Whichever option you go for, make sure it covers all activities you plan on taking part in while you are in Africa.